CLEANER OCEAN FOUNDATION

 This must be balanced with exploitation of the wind and waves for energy, and research that may lead to new pharmaceuticals, mining that does not destroy natural habitats and oil production that does not involve spills that cannot be contained.

 NOTE: The Cleaner Ocean Foundation operates a leading environmental affairs notice board.
-This website is owned and published by the educational charity.
-The views expressed in the articles published on this site may not necessarily reflect those of the Foundation, its trustees or its staff, but are those of the writers of those articles or persons quoted.
+This website is owned and published by the educational charity (not for profit).
+The views expressed in third party articles published on this site may not necessarily reflect those of the Foundation, its trustees or its staff, but are those of the writers of those articles or persons quoted.

 SOLAR POWER - This pergola is the mount for 12 PV panels that provide the energy for our water test tank experiments in relation to hull design and the SeaVax ocean regeneration concept.
 This kind of pure research has no end user or profit motivation, but is more of a societal challenge until such time as the technology has been demonstrated as being of positive benefit to mankind.